Is It Postpartum Loneliness or a Sign of Depression? A Guide to the Key Differences

 The Core Desire: A Need for Connection

 At its heart, loneliness is a desire for connection that is unmet.
-You want to see your friends, you want to feel understood, you want to belong.
+You want to see therapy for postpartum depression friends, you want to feel understood, you want to belong.
 The desire is still there, even if the opportunity is not.
-This is why a practical guide to making "mom friends" can be so helpful—it directly addresses this unmet need.
+This is why a can be so helpful, it directly addresses this unmet need.

 Defining Postpartum Depression (PPD): A Clinical Mood Disorder